Ssekiwala-Colline/NFT-ERC721/README.md

 # NFT -ERC721
 This project is about creating an ERC-721 token on the Rinkeby testnet.
-Languages and tools used are Solidity, Javascript and Hardhat.
+Languages and tools used are Solidity, Javascript, node.js and Hardhat.